-As of June 30, 2019, we had 126 employees.
-As our product candidates continue to progress toward potential approval and commercialization, we anticipate the need to hire additional employees as required to add depth and specialized expertise to our team.
+As of September 30, 2019, we had 134 employees.
+As we begin commercialization of Gvoke and development of our product candidates continue to progress, we anticipate the need to hire additional employees as required to add depth and specialized expertise to our team.
 This growth could place a strain on our administrative and operational infrastructure.
 If the product candidates that we are developing continue to advance in clinical trials, we will need to expand our development, regulatory, manufacturing, quality, compliance, recordkeeping, information technology, training, marketing and sales capabilities or contract with third parties to provide these capabilities for us.
 As our operations expand, we expect that we will need to develop additional relationships with various collaborators, CROs, suppliers, manufacturers and other organizations.
 We may not be able to establish such relationships or may incur significant costs to do so.
 Our ability to manage our growth will also require us to continue to improve our operational, financial and management controls, reporting systems and procedures, and other compliance programs and processes, which will further increase our operating costs.
 Failure to manage our growth effectively could cause us to over-invest or under-invest in infrastructure, and result in losses or weaknesses in our infrastructure, which could adversely affect us.
 Additionally, our anticipated growth will increase the demands placed on our suppliers, resulting in an increased need for us to monitor our suppliers carefully for quality assurance, and our business could suffer.